The Research Advisory Committee

 Encouraging collaboration between The Vegan Society as a community of practice and academia:

-The Research Advisory Committee (RAC) supports staff and trustees of The Vegan Society by conducting and sharing academic and other research relevant to veganism.
-Committee members give advice, recommend references and speak on behalf of The Vegan Society at external events and in the media.
+The Research Advisory Committee (RAC) supports staff and trustees of The Vegan Society by conducting and sharing academic and other scientific research relevant to veganism.
+Committee members give specialist advice, act as peer reviewers, recommend references, and support our research and campaigns activities by ensuring our work is academically robust.

 The RAC helps The Vegan Society to:

-- link up with universities and research networks
+- link up with UK and international universities and research networks

-- develop study of all angles on the benefits of veganism
+- develop theoretical and empirical research into the benefits of veganism

 - pursue joint funding opportunities for research or outreach